Gateway Commercial Finance

 Managing Your Business Cash Flow

-All enterprises, large and small, rely on inflows of cash resulting from sales, investments, loans, and other sources.
+Large and small enterprises rely on cash inflows resulting from sales, investments, loans, and other sources.
 These inflows are offset by cash outflows or disbursements to fund inventories, payroll, capital expenditures, investments, and operational expenses.

 Cash flows represent the lifeline of any business.
 Positive cash flow is essential for the survival of your business.
-Unfortunately, maintaining positive cash flows can create a challenge for you and your business.
-When you run into cash flow challenges, you are not able to pay your bills on time risking a decrease in its credit line or higher interest rates.
+Unfortunately, maintaining positive cash flows can challenge you and your business.
+When you run into cash flow challenges, you cannot pay your bills on time, risking a decrease in your credit line or higher interest rates.

 business cashflow